AFRIKER/APIs-resources/README.md

 <p align="center">
-  API Resources, Find the docs or link that you need to use here.
+  API Resources, Find the docs or link you need to use here.
 </p>